Rugby-Australia coach Cheika confident Hodge will be cleared

 The Australia coach rejected the idea that World Rugby would make an example of Hodge because of outrage at the winger not being showed the red card in the media, both traditional and social.

-Hodge will face a three-man judicial committee in Tokyo at a date yet to be decided.
+Hodge will face a three-man judicial committee in Tokyo on Wednesday at 3 p.m.
+(0600 GMT) at the request of the Australian team, World Rugby said.

+Cheika had said he hoped the hearing would be held on Monday so the team "can get on with preparing for the game".

 World Rugby's sanctions for a dangerous tackle start with a two-week ban.
 The mid-level sanction is six weeks, with a potential ban of 52 weeks as the maximum.